HaveClip is a peer-to-peer clipboard synchronization tool. Ctrl+C on one computer, Ctrl+V on another.

 - set the same encryption (TLS by default),

-- own private key and certificate (read here how to get certificate to Jolla),
+- own private key and certificate (also done by default).

 Using HaveClip without the encryption is discouraged.

 HaveClip has a simple verification process (device pairing) that makes the configuration easier and safer at the same time.

 - Pair PC and notebook (Settings -> Devices -> Add device on the PC)

 - Pair PC and Jolla (Settings -> Devices -> Add device on the PC)

 - Pair Notebook and Jolla (Settings -> Devices -> Add devices on the notebook)

 In the device add dialog, you can search your local network and all computers running HaveClip in your network will show up.
 If that doesn’t work, type in the IP address and port manually.